toshimaru/blog.toshima.ru/_posts/2018-08-04-activerecord-distinct-pluck.md

 ---
 layout: post
-title: Select unique values from a column in ActiveRecord
+title: Select Unique Values from a Column in ActiveRecord
 tags: activerecord rails
 ---